 - 7.13 The Trading Organisations of the Council will be exempt from Financial Regulations 7.8, 7.9 7.10 and 7.11 subject to their compliance with any regulations and procedures determined by the Council or the Executive Committee for the control of their operations and to their meeting any financial targets specified by the Council and the statutory financial targets in force from time to time and not leading to any increased costs chargeable to the Council client during any financial year.
-For the avoidance of doubt, the remainder of these Financial Regulations shall apply to trading organisations. - 7.14 Regulations 7.9, 7.10, 7.11 and 7.12 will not apply to expenditure and income managed by School Head Teachers in terms of the Council's Scheme of Devolved School Management.
-For the avoidance of doubt, the remainder of these Financial Regulations shall apply to schools.
+For the avoidance of doubt, the remainder of these Financial Regulations shall apply to trading organisations. - 7.14 Regulations 7.9, 7.10, 7.11 and 7.12 will not apply to expenditure and income managed by School Head Teachers in terms of the Council's Scheme of Devolved School Management (DSM).
+For the avoidance of doubt, the remainder of these Financial Regulations shall apply to resources managed by Head Teachers under the DSM scheme on behalf of schools.